harsh183/sail21-whacky-web-bots/slides.md

 ---

-# Legality and court battles
+# Legality and Court Battles

-* It is legal still restricted.
+* It is legal but still restricted.

 * Many companies oppose it while many in the public support it.